DOM & Browser API Mocking

 Garbage Collection & Cleanup Routines:

-global.gc()in Node.js environments with--expose-gcto reclaim detached DOM nodes. - Monitor heap snapshots in CI; if memory grows >15% per suite, isolate heavy mocks into separate worker pools.
+global.gc()in Node.js environments with--expose-gcto reclaim detached DOM nodes. - Monitor heap snapshots in CI; if memory grows more than 15% per suite, isolate heavy mocks into separate worker pools.

 Advanced Implementation: Real-Time Communication Mocks

 Simulating WebSocket, EventSource, and BroadcastChannel requires intercepting constructor calls and managing internal state machines.
-The following implementation provides connection state simulation, message framing, and exponential backoff for reconnection.
+The following implementation provides connection state simulation, message framing, and disconnect handling for unit-level testing.

 // src/test-utils/websocket-mock.ts